anagha-google/cloud-composer-setup-foundations/01-modules/01-foundational-setup.md

 ## 1. Pre-requisites

 Create a GCP project.
 You will need administrator privileges to the organization and owner privileges for the project for the rest of the modules.<br>
-The author's service project (for data analytics) is called "thor-svc-proj"<br>

 From the cloud console project dashboard, capture the project number.
 We will need to reference the project ID and project number for the rest of the modules.<br>

 ![Dashboard](../00-images/01-00-dashboard.png)